 • ½ cup sugar

-• 4 ounces of ice
+• 4 oz. of ice

-• 8 ounces of strawberries (stem removed)
+• 8 oz. of strawberries (stem removed)

-• 2 ½ ounces of lemon juice
+• 2 ½ oz. of lemon juice

 1. Pour rosé into a clean, shallow baking pan.
 Freeze for about 6 hours.
-(Note: The rose won’t completely freeze because of the alcohol.
+(Note: The rosé won’t completely freeze because of the alcohol.
 That’s okay!)

 2. Add all ingredients to a blender and blend mixture until smooth.